All Episodes

 And so now Grassley goes out there and says these guys ought to commit Harikari.

-We have audio here from Rush to the TV show.
+It reminds me, June 26, 1996, we have audio here from Rush the TV show.

-I am pleased that you finally saw that this was the minimum, the minimum you should do in accepting a modicum of responsibility with an infinitely more distinguished public record than yours, Admiral Burda committed suicide, then he may have committed a minor mistake.
+I am pleased that you finally saw that this was the minimum, the minimum you should do in accepting a modicum of responsibility with an infinitely more distinguished public record than yours.

-So the fact is it's a good thing you did it.
+So the fact is, it's a good thing you did it.

 You should have done this a long time ago.